Tiptoe: Rotation

 When rotating on either one leg or two, the body requires reducing friction.
 Raising to one leg is often one source of doing this, although since it doubles the weight on the other leg, it is not effective, so is mainly done when the other leg is used to torque to increase a spin, or very quickly so that the mass is more in the air, and has not settled on the other foot.

-The main method of decreasing the friction is decreasing the surface area of the foot.
+While it is often stated that decreasing the surface area of a foot decreases friction, this is untrue, as friction is independent of surface area.
+However, reducing the area does decrease the torque that the friction produces, thus making rotation easier.
 This is done by either going on the heel of the foot, ball of the foot, or sometimes, the toe/toes of the feet (often only possible by very light people, such as Rose in Titanic, or those with ballet shoes for En pointe known as Pointe shoe).

-The reduction of surface area is not actually what decreases the friction, however.
-Rather, the weight of the body is centred above the point of contact, so that the centre of gravity occurs on the axis of rotation.
+Another effect is that the weight of the body is centered above the point of contact, so that the center of gravity occurs on the axis of rotation.
 This allows a faster spin with far less force placed upon the stabilizers.
 Bringing in the limbs (much like on a spinning swing) also accelerates this.

 With two legs, the centre of gravity would still occur on the axis of rotation, and be centred directly between the two points of contact.